eshard/scared/CONTRIBUTING.md

 - [Google docstring examples](http://www.sphinx-doc.org/en/stable/ext/example_google.html) - Really complete examples
 - [Support of Google docstring in Sphinx](http://www.sphinx-doc.org/en/stable/ext/napoleon.html#docstring-sections), with the list supported section headers
 - [Python domain directives in Sphinx](http://www.sphinx-doc.org/en/1.7/domains.html?highlight=python%20domain#the-python-domain), to enhance API documentation with cross-linking

+### Build contributions

+If your platform has not already binaries available on Pypi or Conda, a great contribution can simply to build binaries for your platform.
+To do so, please create a dedicated merge request from the tag your are building for, and attach the resulting build files to it.
+You can then submit the merge request for review.

+#### Building for Pypi

+To build for Pypi, you will need to follow these instructions:

+- `pip install -U pip setuptools wheel numpy`
+- Run `python setup.py bdist_wheel` from the root folder
+- Get build files in `dist/` directory

+#### Building for Conda

+To build for Conda, you will need to create a dedicated conda environment for build:

+- `conda create -n buildenv python=3.6 conda-build conda-verify`
+- `conda config --add channels eshard`
+- Run `conda build --output_folder out .recipe` from the root source folder
+- Get build files in `out` sub directory